imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/threads.md

 ## Thread-Local Data

 Thread-local data is data that is unique to each thread.
-While threads share the same memory space, sometimes you need data that should not be shared between threads.
+While threads share the same memory space, sometimes we need data that should not be shared between threads.
 The `threading.local()` class creates an object that maintains separate values for each thread that accesses it.

 Use cases: